-1 Use Exempt Allowable Allowable with Mitigation Utility, non-electric, perpendicular crossings of streams and other surface waters subject to this Ordinance ^{3,5} : Disturb equal to or less than 40 linear feet of riparian buffer with a Χ maintenance corridor equal to or less than 10 feet in width Disturb equal to or less than 40 linear feet of riparian buffer with a Х maintenance corridor greater than 10 feet in width Disturb greater than 40 linear feet but equal to or less than 150 linear Х feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width ., Disturb greater than 40 linear feet but equal to or less than 150 linear feet of riperior buffer with a register area consider greater than 10. Х feet of riparian buffer with a maintenance corridor greater than 10 feet in width Disturb greater than 150 linear feet of riparian buffer х Utility, non-electric, other than perpendicular crossings ^{4,5} : Impacts in Zone Two Х Impacts in Zone One ~ Х Vegetation management: Emergency fire control measures provided that topography is restored Χ Mowing or harvesting of plant products in Zone Two Χ Planting vegetation to enhance the riparian buffer Χ Pruning forest vegetation provided that the health and function of the Χ forest vegetation is not compromised Removal of individual trees that are in danger of causing damage to Χ dwellings, other structures or human life, or are imminently endangering stability of the streambank.
-V Removal of individual trees which are dead, diseased or damaged.
-Removal of poison ivy X X Removal of poison by Removal of invasive exotic vegetation as defined in: Smith, Cherri L. X 1998.
+Use Exempt Allowable Allowable with Mitigation Utility, non-electric, perpendicular crossings of streams and other surface waters subject to this Ordinance ^{3,5} : Х Disturb equal to or less than 40 linear feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width Χ Disturb equal to or less than 40 linear feet of riparian buffer with a maintenance corridor greater than 10 feet in width Х Disturb greater than 40 linear feet but equal to or less than 150 linear feet of riparian buffer with a maintenance corridor equal to or less than 10 feet in width Х Disturb greater than 40 linear feet but equal to or less than 150 linear feet of riparian buffer with a maintenance corridor greater than 10 feet in width Х Disturb greater than 150 linear feet of riparian buffer Х Utility, non-electric, other than perpendicular crossings ^{4,5} : • Impacts in Zone Two Х V Impacts in Zone One Vegetation management: Х Emergency fire control measures provided that topography is restored Х Mowing or harvesting of plant products in Zone Two X Planting vegetation to enhance the riparian buffer X Pruning forest vegetation provided that the health and function of the forest vegetation is not compromised X Removal of individual trees that are in danger of causing damage to dwellings, other structures or human life, or are imminently endangering stability of the streambank. Х Removal of individual trees which are dead, diseased or damaged. Χ Removal of poison ivy Χ Removal of invasive exotic vegetation as defined in: Smith, Cherri L. 1998.
 Exotic Plant Guidelines.
-Dept. of Environment and Natural ^ Resources.
+Dept. of Environment and Natural Х Resources.
 Division of Parks and Recreation.
 Raleigh, NC.
-Guideline #30 Vehicular access roads leading to water-dependent structures as defined Х in 15A NCAC 02B .0202, provided they do not cross the surface water and have minimum practicable width not exceeding ten feet.
-Water dependent structures as defined in 15A NCAC 02B .0202 where Х installation and use result in disturbance to riparian buffers.
-Water supply reservoirs: New reservoirs where a riparian buffer that meets the requirements of Х Sections 7.(D) and 7.(E) of this Ordinance is established adjacent to the reservoir New reservoirs where a riparian buffer that meets the requirements of Х Sections 7.(D) and 7.(E) of this Ordinance is not established adjacent to the reservoir
+Guideline #30 V Vehicular access roads leading to water-dependent structures as defined in 15A NCAC 02B .0202, provided they do not cross the surface water and have minimum practicable width not exceeding ten feet. Х Water dependent structures as defined in 15A NCAC 02B .0202 where installation and use result in disturbance to riparian buffers. Х Water supply reservoirs: New reservoirs where a riparian buffer that meets the requirements of Sections 7(D) and 7(E) of this Ordinance is established adjacent to the reservoir Х New reservoirs where a riparian buffer that meets the requirements of Sections 7(D) and 7(E) of this Ordinance is not established adjacent to the reservoir Х

-Use Exempt Allowable Allowable with Mitigation Water wells Single family residential water wells Х All other water wells Χ Wetland, stream and buffer restoration that results in impacts to the riparian buffers: Wetland, stream and buffer restoration that requires NC Division of Х Water Quality approval for the use of a 401 Water Quality Certification Wetland, stream and buffer restoration that does not require Division Х of Water Quality approval for the use of a 401 Water Quality Certification Wildlife passage structures Χ
+Use Exempt Allowable Allowable with Mitigation Water wells Single-family residential water wells Х ., All other water wells Х Wetland, stream and buffer restoration that results in impacts to the riparian buffers: Wetland, stream and buffer restoration that requires NC Division of Χ Water Quality approval for the use of a 401 Water Quality Certification Wetland, stream and buffer restoration that does not require Division Х of Water Quality approval for the use of a 401 Water Quality Certification Wildlife passage structures Х